imskm/kore-doc/api/python.md

 ---

-# Pulling in python files
+# Pulling in Python files
-You can import python files into your Kore application using the **python_import** configuration option:
+You can import Python files into your Kore application using the **python_import** configuration option:

 ```